jbiason/blog/content/books/things-i-learnt/handle-it/index.md

 somewhere else, log it to be reprocessed later or even just show an error message, do it.

+Although I seriously meant it, it doesn't mean you have to remember every single exception/error code and what it means when calling a function.
+You can write code that will actually go through the happy path and later fill the blanks.
+Or even, when you're working on another part of the code, if you remember another problem, just write on a post-it and add the handling later.
+The important bit is not to forget to handle it.

 {{ chapters(prev_chapter_link="/books/things-i-learnt/crash-it", prev_chapter_title="It's Better To Let The Application Crash Than Do Nothing", next_chapter_link="/books/things-i-learnt/data-types", next_chapter_title="Types Say What You Data Is") }}